Journal of the Institute of Brewing

 Present the author(s) in the form first name, initial (for middle names as required) and surname.
 Indicate the authors affiliation with a superscript lowercase number (1.2.3 etc) after the surname.
 Provide the address of each affiliation with the superscript letter preceding it.
 If any of the co-authors moves affiliation during the peer review process, the new affiliation can be given as a footnote.
 Identify the ‘corresponding author’ – there can only be one - with a envelope symbol.
 Add the email address for this author only.
 Do not add phone details.

-The journal requires the corresponding author to provide an ORCID iD when submitting a manuscript and associate it with their ScholarOne account.
+The journal requires the corresponding author to provide an ORCID iD when submitting a manuscript.

 The individual contributions of the authors to the manuscript (CRediT) must be added to ‘author contributions’ between the conclusions and acknowledgements.
 See here.